 The Impact of Anti-Odor Clothing on the Environment

 Anti-odor athletic clothes containing silver nanoparticles have gained a foothold among exercise buffs, but questions have arisen over how safe and effective they are.
-Now scientists report in ACS’ journal Environmental Science & Technology that silver nanoparticles and coatings do wash off of commercially available garments in the laundry but at negligible levels.
 They also found that even low concentrations of silver on clothing kept microbes at bay.

 Thanks to their antimicrobial properties, silver nanoparticles are found in an increasing array of products such as food packaging, bandages, and textiles.
 At the same time, scientists have been studying the possible effects silver nanoparticles might have on the environment and human health.
 Studies have shown that the particles can be toxic, but their safety is dependent on a number of factors such as size and dose.
 Few studies, however, have examined both their effectiveness in products and their potential for harm.
 Paul K. Westerhoff and colleagues wanted to see how the design of antimicrobial clothes affects how well they stand up to washing and their potential to leach silver into the environment.